AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 #### Setting up accounts on OpenAI, Modal, Hugging Face, W&B,

-1. Create and account on OpenAI and get generate an [API](https://platform.openai.com/api-keys).
+1. Create an account on OpenAI and generate its [API](https://platform.openai.com/api-keys) key.

-2. Save this API as an environment variable under the name OPENAI_API_KEY.
+2. Save this API as a system environment variable under the name OPENAI_API_KEY.

 3. Create an account on [Modal](https://modal.com/).